febiyan-tba/poc-realtime-dashboard/readme.md

 The technologies/tools/libraries/frameworks that will be involved are:
 - Web Development: Angular, Angular Material, Socket.io, Express, JWT authentication.
-- - (Will try SocketCluster and Vue.js later since I see them as better alternatives to Socket.io and Angular)

 - Distributed Streaming Platform: Apache Kafka
 - Distributed Data Processing: Apache Spark